 The high chemo doses can make it an intense part of your treatment.
 You might get side effects like hair loss, nausea and vomiting, mouth sores, and breathing problems.
 Your doctor can suggest medicine to ease these problems.

-On the day of the infusion, your doctor will give you the stem cells through a tube that he inserts into a vein in your chest.
+On the day of the infusion, your doctor will give you the stem cells through a tube that they insert into a vein in your chest.
 You can be awake while this is going on.
 It won't hurt.
 Some people say they have a funny taste in their mouth from the chemical that's used to preserve the stem cells if they have been frozen.

 You might get a few side effects that should go away quickly, such as: